 - 3.7 As well as looking at the sizes of homes required the SHMA considers the likely need for different types of homes (by built form).
 This has taken a two-staged process: - Firstly, to establish the likely split between flatted accommodation and houses/bungalows.
-This split can readily be ascertained from the modelling as there is a clear link between the size of

-- homes needed and the built form at this level (i.e. the vast majority of one-bedroom homes would be expected to be flats along with some proportion of two-bedroom accommodation). - Secondly, once the need for houses/bungalows is established, the analysis considers the profile of dwellings in each area and the extent to which there appear to be gaps in the offer (or alternatively large proportions of particular types).
-This part of the analysis is to some extent driven by judgement and also takes account of the role of different areas in terms of the housing offer that might be expected (e.g. that households seeking accommodation in rural areas are more likely to be seeking detached homes). - 3.8 The analysis shows that North Dorset has a particularly low need for flats.
-For market housing the SHMA estimates a required housing mix for 10% of dwellings to be flats and 90% houses.
-In the affordable sector the estimated requirement is for 35-40% flats and 60-65% houses. - 3.9 This draws on the modelled data but makes some adjustments in line with the analysis of dwelling size requirements.
+This split can readily be ascertained from the modelling as there is a clear link between the size of homes needed and the built form at this level (i.e. the vast majority of one-bedroom homes would be expected to be flats along with some proportion of two-bedroom accommodation). - Secondly, once the need for houses/bungalows is established, the analysis considers the profile of dwellings in each area and the extent to which there appear to be gaps in the offer (or alternatively large proportions of particular types).
+This part of the analysis is to some extent driven by judgement and also takes account of the role of different areas in terms of the housing offer that might be expected (e.g. that households seeking accommodation in rural areas are more likely to be seeking detached homes). - 3.8 The analysis shows that Bournemouth has a relatively high need for flats.
+For market housing the SHMA estimates a required housing mix for 40% of dwellings to be flats and 60% houses.
+In the affordable sector the estimated requirement is for 55-60% flats and 40-45% houses. - 3.9 This draws on the modelled data but makes some adjustments in line with the analysis of dwelling size requirements.
 Consistent with the suggested outputs for dwelling sizes, the figures for affordable housing are set out as a range this reflects the fact that the recommendations are driven less by the outputs of the modelling than in the case for market housing. - 3.10 To consider this information in more detail the analysis moves on to look at the profile of accommodation currently available in each of the market and affordable sectors by type.
-The analysis draws on Census data and can be split into four main built-forms, these are: - Detached houses/bungalows - Semi-detached houses/bungalows - Terraced houses/bungalows - Flat, maisonette, apartment - 3.11 Based on this analysis the table below brings together a suggested profile of market housing in each area by dwelling type.
-In North Dorset the analysis suggests a need for around 40% of homes to be detached, 25% semi-detached, 25% terraced, and 10% flats. - 3.12 By comparison, across the HMA the analysis suggests a need for around 35% of homes to be detached, 20% semi-detached, 15% terraced, and 30% flats.
+The analysis draws on Census data and can be split into four main built-forms, these are:

+- Detached houses/bungalows

+- Semi-detached houses/bungalows

+- Terraced houses/bungalows

+- Flat, maisonette, apartment

+- 3.11 Based on this analysis the table below brings together a suggested profile of market housing in each area by dwelling type.
+In Bournemouth the analysis suggests a need for around 30% of homes to be detached, 15% semi-detached, 15% terraced, and 40% flats.

+- 3.12 By comparison, across the HMA the analysis suggests a need for around 35% of homes to be detached, 20% semi-detached, 15% terraced, and 30% flats.

-Table 13: Suggested mix of market housing by dwelling type (built form)
+Table 10: Suggested mix of market housing by dwelling type (built form)

 Detached Semi-detached Terraced Flat

-North Dorset 40% 25% 25% 10%
+Bournemouth 30% 15% 15% 40%

 Eastern Dorset 35% 20% 15% 30%

-3.13 A similar analysis has been carried out in the affordable sector.
-This analysis shows a slightly higher proportion of detached and semi-detached homes and fewer terraced properties - the difference between areas is not as significant as for the analysis of market housing.

-- 3.14 In North Dorset the suggested mix of dwelling types is for 0-5% of homes to be detached, 30-35% semi-detached, 25-30% terraced, and 35-40% flats. - 3.15 By comparison, across the HMA the analysis suggests a need for around 0-5% of homes to be detached, 25-30% semi-detached, 15-20% terraced and 50-55% flats.
+- 3.13 A similar analysis has been carried out in the affordable sector.
+This analysis shows a slightly higher proportion of detached and semi-detached homes and fewer terraced properties the difference between areas is not as significant as for the analysis of market housing. - 3.14 In Bournemouth the suggested mix of dwelling types is for 0-5% of homes to be detached, 20-25% semi-detached, 15-20% terraced, and 55-60% flats. - 3.15 By comparison, across the HMA the analysis suggests a need for around 0-5% of homes to be detached, 25-30% semi-detached, 15-20% terraced and 50-55% flats.

-Table 14: Suggested mix of affordable housing by dwelling type (built form)
+Table 11: Suggested mix of affordable housing by dwelling type (built form)